naraehan/NASSLLI2018-Corpus-Linguistics/installation.md

 - Make sure you download and install the **Python 3.6 version**.
 Important!
 - 64-bit vs. 32-bit: if your system can handle it (most modern systems can), we recommend 64-bit, which is Anaconda's default choice also.
 - Double-click the downloaded setup file to start the installation process.
 Details:
+   - Ignore the question about installing Visual Studio Code.
+We don't need it.
    - A "Get the cheat sheet" dialog box will pop up asking for your email.
 You can ignore it.
    - The setup file is 600MB; You will need 3GB of space on your hard drive.
    - The default settings and options should work fine for most of you.